 This would be a great pattern for someone looking to branch out in their socks knitting, or for a more experienced knitter who is looking for an easy project that they can work on without too much thought.
 For a man-sized pair of socks, plan on using an entire large skein of fingering weight yarn (think: 400+ yards).

 Another simple mitt pattern is the Colorblock Mitts that uses up remnants of bulky weight yarn.
 This pattern includes five sizes and an option to make a full mitten instead of the mitts.
 By using the colorblocking technique you have the opportunity to really tailor the colors to your recipient.
 And on bulky yarn, this project is sure to knit up in no time.

 A Father's Day gifts to-knit list would just wouldn't be complete with out a simple knit tie.
-Knit in a sport weight yarn, this is a square tipped tie (just like my dad used to wear!) with a textured pattern.
+Knit in a cotton yarn, this is a square tipped tie with a textured pattern.
 Choose a luxury yarn to make this a really special gift.
 This project will have you using no more than 200 yards of yarn making it the perfect project for those special skeins we all have hanging around in our stashes.